calcaide/raspberry-tools/gui/README.md

 Also, install [LXTerminal][LXTerminal] as a terminal and [LXAppearance][LXAppearance] as a theme switcher.

-`$ sudo apt-get install lxde-core lxdeterminal lxdeappearance`.
+`$ sudo apt-get install lxde-core lxterminal lxappearance`.

 Finally, to launch Xorg display server: